Luceafărul (poem): Published translations

 Luceafăruls first-ever translation was in January 1883, when Maiorescu's friend Mite Kremnitz rendered the draft poem into German, with a new version produced ten years later by Edgar von Herz.
 Several others followed in that language, including Immanuel Weissglas' (1937), Olvian Soroceanu's (1940), Zoltán Franyó's (1943), and Günther Deicke's (1964).
 Nicolae Sulică self-published a fragmentary Latin version, titled Hesperus, for his 1920s magazine Incitamentum.
+A Spanish version was completed by Rafael Alberti, and published at Buenos Aires in 1958—it was seen from the Romanian side as laudable, but imperfect.
 In the 1950s and '60s, Franyó and then Sándor Kacsó translated the entity of Eminescu's poetic work into Hungarian, while Vilém Závada produced his Czech version of Luceafărul.
 Carlo Tagliavini rendered fragments of the poem into Italian, with commentary, in 1923, while numerous translations were attempted in French, for instance that of Ion Ureche (1939).
 A Greek version, done by Rita Boumi-Pappa, appeared in a 1964 edition of Eminescu verse; the Bulgarian Eminescu corpus, translated by various local poets and appearing in 1973, included a Luceafărul-themed drawing by Ivan Kosev.
 In Russian, David Samoylov has penned a version of Luceafărul that reportedly stays very close to the Romanian original.

 Leon Levițchi's corpus of English translations from Eminescu first appeared in 1978, one year after the death of another celebrated Eminescu translator, the teenaged Corneliu M. Popescu.
 In 1984, Cartea Românească put out a volume featuring Deicke and Popescu's versions, and renditions into seven other languages: French, by Mihail Bantaș; Spanish, by Omar Lara; Armenian, by H. Dj.
 Siruni; Russian, by Yuriy Kozhevnikov and I. Mirinski; Italian, by Mario De Micheli; Hungarian, by Jenő Kiss; and Portuguese, by Dan Caragea.
 New Italian renditions were also done by Marco Cugno (1989–1990) and Geo Vasile (2000).
 There are also several versions of the poem in Serbo-Croatian, including one by Mate Maras (1998).
 Another English version, the work of Josef Johann Soltesz, was printed in 2004, followed by Tomy Sigler's Hebrew (2008) and Todur Zanet's Gagauz (2013), then by Miroslava Metleaeva's new Russian and Güner Akmolla's Crimean Tatar (both 2015).
 The project of translating into French was again taken up in the 2010s, with Jean-Louis Courriol authoring a celebrated adaptation.
 Courriol has nevertheless avoided including it in French anthologies, arguing that Luceafărul was no longer relevant or understandable.